 What is the perfect salad?
 It means something different to everyone, but this Greek salad is the perfect salad to me!
 And guess what?
 It doesn’t even have any greens!

-- This salad is fresh, salty, and vinegary all at the same time!
-It’s is jut plain delicious!
+This salad is fresh, salty, and vinegary all at the same time!
+It’s is just plain delicious.

 Ingredients in a Greek Salad

 Traditional Greek salad recipes are a variation of cucumbers, tomatoes, red onion, olives, and feta.
 We did a mixture of traditional ingredients and added a couple of ingredients that made the salad extra delicious.

 Remember, the key it to cut all of the ingredients (no matter what ingredients you use) into bites size pieces.

 - Kalamata Olives